BlueBrain/BluePyEModel/examples/others/memodel/README.md

 ## Purpose

-This example demonstrates how to retrieve, modify, and update an MEModel by adjusting its morphology and generating analysis plots.
+This example demonstrates how to create a MEModel (morpho-electric) model using an existing EModel and a new morphology.
+The example will create and run the MEModel and plot the results as model traces, feature scores, and currentscape, among others.

 ## Usage